CagriCatik/Battery-Systems-Technology/webpage/docs/theory/04_battery_pack/03_cylindrical_module.md

 # Cylindrical Module

-This document provides a detailed overview of cylindrical battery modules, including their construction, electrical and mechanical connections, cooling mechanisms, and implementation in battery packs, particularly for electric vehicles (EVs).
-The focus is on delivering foundational and technical insights to engineers and industry professionals involved in battery system design.

----

-## 1. Introduction

 Cylindrical cells have long been a cornerstone of battery technology due to their scalability, cost-effectiveness, and high energy density.
 Their robust design makes them a preferred choice in electric vehicles, renewable energy storage, and consumer electronics.
 This document delves into the design, assembly, and operational intricacies of cylindrical battery modules, emphasizing their role in high-performance applications.

 ---